ICTSI NorthPort upgrades Pier 16 facilities

-International Container Terminal Services Inc. (ICTSI) unit NorthPort is moving ahead with a major structural rehabilitation program at Manila’s Terminal 1, completing key engineering tests and repair works as part of a three-year modernization effort aimed at strengthening cargo operations and supporting rising trade demand.
+International Container Terminal Services Inc.’s (ICTSI) NorthPort is moving ahead with a major structural rehabilitation program at Manila’s Terminal 1, completing key engineering tests and repair works as part of a three-year modernization effort aimed at strengthening cargo operations and supporting rising trade demand.

 The company said rehabilitation activities at Pier 16 have continued since April, covering the initial 40-meter section within a 100-meter work zone.